iapi2/ibapi/README.md

 SourceCode Contribution
 ----
 Please feel free to pull request.
-Any enhancements or bug fixes are always accepted.
+Any enhancements or bug fixes are always accepted.<br>
+I prefer the snake_case coding rule.
+So this project also follows snake_case rule.
+See [this](http://zetawiki.com/wiki/%EC%8A%A4%EB%84%A4%EC%9D%B4%ED%81%AC_%ED%91%9C%EA%B8%B0%EB%B2%95) link which discribes the snake_case rule.

 ib_load_articles
 ----